 “Foraging & Feasting: A Field Guide and Wild Food Cookbook” by Dina Falconi, Illustrated by Wendy Hollender

-Newly published, this book is a gem, both in content and visually.
+This book is a gem, both in content and visually.
 The author includes many of the edible staples of North America in the first section of the book.
 This information is accurate, well organized and accessible.
 What makes this book’s content special is the recipe section in Part II.
 The author includes Master Recipes for salad dressing, soup stock and many other dietary staples.
 These base recipes can be altered in many ways by a creative cook and I have found them quiet useful.
 However, what makes this book a gem are the illustrations.
 While they are botanically precise, they are also beautiful enough to frame.
 A visual delight for all levels of foragers and a true masterpiece.

 “The Forager’s Harvest: A Guide to Identifying, Harvesting, and Preparing Edible Wild Plants” by Samuel Thayer